20 Scholarships for Students from Single-Parent Households

 • Enrolled or planning to enroll in a college, university, or technical or vocational institution

-• Biological child, adopted child, or stepchild of a first responder who died in the line of duty
+• Biological, adopted, or stepchild of a first responder who died in the line of duty

 Application Requirements: Transcript, 3 letters of recommendation, student aid report, financial aid award letter, proof of U.S. citizenship or legal permanent residency, proof of acceptance or enrollment, personal statement, headshot, list of honors and awards, picture of first responder’s ID or letter from employer